Live Chat Icon For mobile

 Permalink

 The AddDefaultPolicy method allows you to add a new policy to the CORS configuration and make it the application’s default.
-In the Startup.cs file, call the AddCors method under the ConfigureServices to add the cross-origin resource sharing services to the service collection.
-To add a default policy to the configuration, call the AddDefaultPolicy within the AddCors method.
+In the Program.cs file, you can call the AddCors method to add the cross-origin resource sharing services to the service collection.
+To add a default policy to the configuration, you can call the AddDefaultPolicy within the AddCors method.
+Since you are using the default policy, there is no need to include the policy name in the UseCors method, as shown.

 {